tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 2. The inheriting class can have a different number of arguments thatn the base class

 Static Constructor
-: `_static_init` is called automatically when the class is loaded, after automatic static va
+: `_static_init` is called automatically when the class is loaded, after static variables have been automatically initialized

+Inner classes
+: Additional classes inside the file declared with the `class keyword`
+* `class SomeInnerClass:`
+* These are accessible as `ParentClass.SomeInnerClass`

 ### Exports